 - Isn't this very expensive?

 - Yes (60 cents per hour), but adjusting the heating system so this is possible without the electric heater is more expensive all the time and this scenario should not happen daily.

 I would like to permanently use a badly heatable room.
 What do I need to do?

-- Install fans underneath the radiator for ~50 percent increased power output
+- Install fans underneath the radiator for better heat distribution

 - Install a bigger radiator